aarron-lee/legion-go-tricks/README.md

 - Using a Steam Controller Emulator, or PS5 Dualsense Edge Controller Emulator, you get access to the entire LGO controller (including gyro) via steam input
   - the entire controller works detached too, gyros in the controller are also usable
-- TDP control can be done either via Decky Plugin or HHD (handheld daemon)
+- TDP control can be done either via steamos-manager, Decky Plugin, or handheld daemon (hhd)
+  - relevant [lenovo kernel driver for TDP](https://lore.kernel.org/platform-driver-x86/20250428012029.970017-1-derekjohn.clark@gmail.com/T/#t) is required for steamos-manager
-- RGB control works via Decky Plugin or Steam Input + Dualsense emulation
+- RGB control works via Decky Plugin or Steam Input + Dualsense emulation or hhd
 - suspend-resume works
 - all standard hardware (wifi, bluetooth, sound, etc) works
 - Fan curves can be managed via hhd-ui or the LegionGoRemapper Decky plugin.
+  - acpi_call kernel module required for fan control, kernel driver is a WIP with no ETA
 - basically all hardware on the LGO is fully usable

 Some of the things you find in this document may be unofficial changes to original software